Russia men's national handball team: The Dissolution of the Soviet Union

 The Russian national team was established after the Dissolution of the Soviet Union, when the Soviet Union men's national handball team was discontinued.
 The Handball Federation of Russia became the legal successor to the Soviet Union.

 Initial success

 The first major international tournament that Russia participated in was the 1993 World Men's Handball Championship, which they won.
 During the 1990's they became one of the best teams in the world, competing for that title with Sweden's 'Bengan Boys'.
 Russia won the 1996 European Men's Handball Championship and the handball tournament at the 2000 Olympics.

-2000's
+2000s

+Russia's early success would not continue, however.
+During the 2000's and 2010's they did not reach a final again, although they did win bronze medals at the 2004 Olympics.
+The culmination came at the 2011 World Men's Handball Championship, where Russia missed qualification for the first time ever (as either Russia or the Soviet Union).
+At their next major international tournament, the 2012 European Championship, they were knocked out in the preliminary round with a disappointing 15th place, leading to the firing of legendary coach Vladimir Maximov.

 At the 2021 World Men's Handball Championship Russia could not compete under their own flag as the World Anti-Doping Agency had on 9 December 2019 banned Russia from all international sports, after the Russian government was found to have tampered with laboratory data that it provided to WADA in January 2019 as a condition of the Russian Anti-Doping Agency being reinstated.
 Therefore they competed as a neutral team under the name "Russian Handball Federation Team".